BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 # **DiVenn2 DEG Preprocessing Pipeline**

-This repository contains scripts and a Docker environment for preprocessing **h5ad** and **Seurat** files to generate differentially expressed gene (DEG) files as input for **DiVenn2**.
+This directory contains scripts and a Docker environment for preprocessing **h5ad** and **rds (Seurat obj)** files to generate differentially expressed gene (DEG) files as input for **DiVenn2**.
 The provided Docker image ensures a standardized runtime environment for reproducibility.

 ## **Docker Image**
 The preprocessing pipeline is encapsulated in a Docker image available on Docker Hub: